ZYCGary/WikiLatics/README.md

 Now, you are ready for the initialisation

-Last step: Go to **http://localhost:3000/init**, the initialisation will automatically execute, and direct you back to the homepage (You can check the execution process in the console board)
+### - Go to **http://localhost:3000/init**, the initialisation will automatically execute, and direct you back to the homepage (You can check the execution process in the console board)

+### - Import /public/consts/articles.json into the database

 Now, you can use all the functionalities and analyse the data! :beers: